 - Greenberg Traurig advises clients on European Union directives and policies and their implementation in member states.

-- The UK’s Financial Conduct Authority (FAC)
+- The UK’s Financial Conduct Authority (FCA)

 - Germany’s Federal Financial Supervisory Authority (BaFin)